2003 Fiesta Bowl: Defenses of Porter

-The National Association of Sports Officials also criticized Reilly in a letter to Sports Illustrated that stated, "Not once – not once! – did Reilly have the decency to state a fact: The call was correct.
+The National Association of Sports Officials also criticized Reilly in a letter to Sports Illustrated that stated, "Not once—not once!—did Reilly have the decency to state a fact: The call was correct.
 Terry Porter took his time and got the play right."

-Addressing the delay, Porter said he wanted to make sure that the call was correct, explaining, “I replayed it in my mind.
+Addressing the delay, Porter said he wanted to make sure that the call was correct.
+“I saw [Sharpe] holding [Gamble] prior to the ball being in the air.
+He was still holding him, pulling him down while the ball was in the air.
+I replayed it in my mind.
 I wanted to make double sure that it was the right call.”
-An analysis by the Big XII Conference concluded that Sharpe committed four penalties on the play, with two instances of defensive holding and two instances of pass interference.
+An analysis by the Big 12 Conference concluded that Sharpe committed four penalties on the play, with two instances of defensive holding and two instances of pass interference.
 In 2007, Porter's call was selected by Referee Magazine as one of the 18 best calls in sports history, and the penalty was also the focus of the ESPN Show The Top 5 Reasons You Can't Blame... in an episode titled "The Top 5 Reasons You Can't Blame the Referees for Miami losing the 2003 Fiesta Bowl."

 Team reactions

 Numerous Miami players and coaches have expressed their displeasure toward the call.
 Coker stated, "Whether it be a good call, a bad call, it was a poorly timed call, you know?
 I just think you don't make that call at that stage of the game."
 Sharpe denies that he committed a penalty and criticized Porter for refusing to admit that he made a mistake.
 Linebacker Jonathan Vilma and former tight end Jeremy Shockey both called the penalty "bullshit," and linebacker DJ Williams said that he felt like "part of my legacy had been stolen from me."
 Williams, former wide receiver Santana Moss, former tackle Bryant McKinnie, and assistant coach Don Soldinger each noted that the initial appearance of victory took Miami out of the competitive mindset, shifting game momentum and forcing them to refocus.
 Nonetheless, Miami safety Sean Taylor dismissed the call's influence on the game, stating, "Officials make the calls.
 That wasn't a turning point.
 We should have never been in that position."

+For the Buckeyes, Chris Gamble insisted that Sharpe interfered with him.
+"He was all in my facemask.
+He was holding me.
+After the play, I knew I was going to see a flag.
+(But) it took a while."
+Craig Krenzel agreed.
+"I saw a lot of contact going on in the corner," he said.
+"I think it was the right call."
+Interviewed after the game, Tressel said, "I thought there was interference ... it was good to see that guy come up from the back of the end zone and make what I felt was a good call."